pdevito3/HeimGuard/README.md

   });
   ```

-> 🧳 Note that if you manually register anything in here it will rake presidence over the dynamically added policy.
+> 🧳 Note that if you manually register anything in here it will take presidence over the dynamically added policy.

 ## Custom Policies